Order preserving maps on quantum measurements: Post-processing order of quantum measurements

 \begin{remark} We conclude from the previous discussion that the equivalence classes are in one-to-one correspond to finite subsets of effects $\{ E_1, E_2, \ldots,E_n\}\subset\eh$ such that \begin{itemize} \item[(i)] $\{ E_1, E_2, \ldots,E_n\}$ does not contain collinear operators; \item[(ii)] $\sum_i E_i = \id$. \end{itemize} Hence, we can identify $\obsd^\sim$ with the collection of these type of subsets of $\eh$ whenever it is convenient. \end{remark}

-The structure of the partially ordered set $(\obsdsim, \pleq)$ is governed by the fact that $[\id]$ is the least element and the maximal elements are those $[\A]$ with its simple representative $\A$ having $\operatorname{rank}(\A_i)=1$ for all $i \in \Omega_\A$ (some other representative consists also of rank-1 operators apart from zero effects); see Figure \ref{fig:obsdsim}, the left panel.
+The structure of the partially ordered set $(\obsdsim, \pleq)$ is governed by the fact that the equivalence class of trivial POVMs( denoted by $[\id]$) is the least element and the maximal elements are those $[\A]$ with its simple representative $\A$ having $\operatorname{rank}(\A_i)=1$ for all $i \in \Omega_\A$ (some other representative consists also of rank-1 operators apart from zero effects); see Figure \ref{fig:obsdsim}, the left panel.
 We further endow the set $\obsdsim$ with a convex structure as follows: for two equivalence classes $[\A]$ and $[\B]$ and $\lambda \in [0,1]$, we define

 In terms of the simple representatives, the convex combination of two equivalence classes is given by the class of the measurement obtained by taking the (weighted) \emph{union} of the effects from each class.
 We remark that $\lambda \A \sqcup (1-\lambda) \B$ is a different notion of convex mixture than the usual one for measurements, where one mixes corresponding effects of two measurements with equal number of outcomes.
 The definition above does not depend on the representatives chosen: assuming that $\A' \sim \A$ and $\B' \sim \B$, we observe that $\lambda \A \sqcup (1-\lambda)\B \sim \lambda \A' \sqcup (1-\lambda)\B'$ by taking direct sums of the respective column stochastic matrices.